1. What is WSU's academic honesty policy?

-When you drop a class in the first week of the semester (or equivalent period for shorter classes), it does not appear on your permanent academic record.
-Drop a class the second through the tenth weeks and a “W” grade appears on your record with no impact on your grade point average.
+When you drop a class in the first 10 business days of the semester (or equivalent period for shorter classes), it does not appear on your permanent academic record.
+Drop a class the 11th business day through the tenth week and a “W” grade appears on your record with no impact on your grade point average.
 The last day of the tenth week is the last day to drop a 16-week course.
 A “W” grade merely indicates that you were enrolled in the course and officially withdrew.

 10. Who is on campus to help me succeed?

 Click here to view the resources available to you as a student at WSU.